praekelt/sapphire/docs/api/widgets/last.rst

 .. function:: last.width([v])

-  Property for the widget's width.
+  Accessor for the widget's width.
 Used if the widget is standalone (see :func:`last.standalone`).
 Defaults to ``400``.

   .. code-block:: javascript